ingernet/ingernet.github.io/_posts/2020-11-11-jenkins-bitbucket-sa-ssh.md

 ---
-layout: default
+layout: page
 title: "Access Bitbucket repos from Jenkins with a GCP Service Account"
 date:   2020-11-11 17:20:00 -0700
 categories: gcp iam sa
 ---

-This process always feels a little noodly to me, so I thought I'd write it down just in case.
+This process always feels a little noodly to me, with resources scattered all over the place, so I thought I'd write it down in one place, just in case.

 ## TL;DR ##